hawkinsw/CPPTimes/writing-functions.md

 }
 ```

-Break it down: the `add` function takes two `int` parameters (named `a` and `b`) and returns an `int` (their sum).
+Break it down: the `add` function takes two parameters whose types are both `int` (named `a` and `b`) and returns an `int` (their sum).
 Again, notice that the return type matches the type of the value being returned.
-The body of the function can use the values of the parameters by their names.
-The parameters are only in scope in the body of the function -- they cannot be used anywhere else!
+The body of the function can access the values of the parameters by using the parameter's names as if they are local variables -- that's because they are!The parameters are only in scope in the body of the function -- they cannot be used anywhere else!

 From just where do the values for those two parameters come?
 They come from the values that the user gives when they call the function `add` (one more time, the arguments!).